by3u20/learngit/readme.txt

 Git is a distributed version control system.
-Git is a faree software.
+Git is a free software distrubuted under the GPL.